NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Default is :file:`"/usr/local/etc/unbound"`.
     On Windows the string "%EXECUTABLE%" tries to change to the directory that :command:`unbound.exe` resides in.
+    If you give a :ref:`server: directory:
+    \<directory\><unbound.conf.directory>` before
-    If you give a *server:* *directory:* dir before *include:* file statements then those includes can be relative to the working directory.
+    :ref:`include:<unbound.conf.include>` file statements then those includes
+    can be relative to the working directory.

 .. _unbound.conf.logfile: